My Over-50 Girl Tribe Shares Wellness + Beauty Tips / Part Two

 As a reframe for what she didn’t do as her younger self, she learned how to hear and know her own voice.
 Now she checks in with herself by scanning her body, mind, and emotions and asks, “What am I feeling?”
 If she’s feeling stressed, she asks, “Where am I holding stress in my body?
 Where are the attributes of my feelings being stored?”
 She also journals, writing what she likes about herself; she’s created a self-appreciation journal to love herself more.
 She has also learned that being in service of others brings her great joy.

-When she was younger, Stephanie wished that she hadn’t been so competitive with her girlfriends and spent more time with her girl tribe.
-She also wished she’d believed in herself more and had not depended on men so much.
-She would have liked to have had more curiosity and spontaneity and been more of a risk-taker.
+When she was younger, Stephanie, like Teri, wished she had paid more attention to her education.
+Street smart, not book smart, Stephanie was curious, yet always on the go, just wanting to have fun with her girlfriends.
+At 12-years-old, she began making money; she says it was the key to her freedom.
+A natural risk-taker, she wanted to get out into the world.
+Reflecting on her young life, she says she grew up too fast and attributes that to her older friends.
+Fiercely independent, when a boy entered the picture, it was never for long.
+Her girlfriends were her life.

 What would she tell her younger self today?
-SLOW DOWN and be in the present.
+Embrace education, and take it seriously.
+Read more books.
+And learn to be present.
+REALLY PRESENT.
+Aspire to live in the moment, not the future.

 Now, she’s embraced potent tools that have increased her security and belief in herself.
 She’s learned how to control her negative thoughts by replacing them with positive thoughts, words, and actions.
 For instance, she says whenever she’s insecure, she stops, finds a quiet place, closes her eyes, and trusts her intuition by asking herself, “What’s up?”
 She does not fear her negative thoughts but allows them to pass through and invites the “messages” she receives.
 She TRUSTS herself!
 She’s also created a meditation practice.
-When she first wakes up, she takes five minutes, checks in with her body, meditates on her intention for the day, and remains quiet.
-She does this before reaching for her phone, turning on the TV, etc. By not rushing into her day, she allows herself to be IN HER QUIET; she’s learned how to be IN THE PRESENT using this process.
+When she first wakes up, she lays her hand over her heart, meditates on her intention for the day, and remains quiet for the next few minutes.
+By not jumping out of bed and rushing into her day, she allows herself to be IN HER QUIET; she’s learned how to be IN THE PRESENT.
+She has found her peace.

 Jenny, our birthday girl, wished that she spent more time with her girlfriends when she was younger.
-She began working at a young age, combining a school and work schedule, and later touring that didn’t always include scheduling quality time with girlfriends.
+She began working at a young age, combining a school and work schedule.
+When work transformed into touring, scheduling quality time with girlfriends wasn’t in the picture.

 The older and wiser Jenny has learned that it was OK to set social media aside.
 Five years ago, she replaced her “let’s see what’s happening” on social channels with hours-long walking meditations along a river where she “socializes” with eagles.
 She’s learned that nature is better for her wellbeing.
 And to take the news in doses, preferring to read it than watch it.
 That’s probably true for many of us, particularly in these chaotic times!
 Jenny spends more time with herself and her girlfriends, which stopped the chase and filled her with happiness and lasting memories, like this trip.